 The perfect project for anyone with keys.
 Pour resin into a mold, then add keychain hardware.
 Not only does this resin key chain fit nicely in the palm of your hand, but it’s easy to find in a purse or backpack.

 Looking for a way to turn nature into jewelry?
 Resin can be your secret weapon.
 Learn how to combine wood scraps with resin to make pendants.

 Looking for more help with epoxy resin casting?

-It’s why I wrote the book, Resin Fundamentals.
-For less than the cost of a resin kit, you can buy the book where I share the essential details I’ve learned in fifteen years of creating with resin.
-Buy the book now and get a download link to your email in minutes.
+It’s why I wrote the ebook, Resin Fundamentals.
+For less than the cost of a resin kit, you can buy the book where I share the essential details I’ve learned in seventeen years of creating with resin.
+Buy the PDF book now and get a download link to your email in minutes.